yahyachammami/Diabetes-Prediction/README.md

 Business understanding:

 • The objective of this project is to diagnostically determine a person's likelihood of having diabetes.
 A person is diabetic or not depends on these features the outcome is not dependent on combined relation between features.
-It completely dependent on independent values.
 So all the features are independently contributing the outcome.

 • And Doctors are going to consider these features independently to tell a patient is diabetic or not and prescribe medicines.